-NFSv4.1 includes features intended to enable its use in global wide area networks (WANs).
+NFSv4 includes features intended to enable its use in global wide area networks (WANs).
 These advantages include:

 - Firewall-friendly single port operations

 - Advanced and aggressive cache management features

 - Internationalization support

 - Replication and migration facilities

 - Optional cryptography quality security, with access control facilities that are compatible across UNIX® and Windows®

 - Support for parallelism and data striping

+- Allowing clients to take advantage of more sophisticated storage server data management techniques

-The goal for NFSv4.1 and beyond is to define how you get to storage, not what your storage looks like.
+The goal for NFSv4 and beyond is to define how you get to storage, not what your storage looks like.
 That has meant inevitable changes.
 Unlike earlier versions of NFS, the NFSv4 protocol integrates file locking, strong security, operation coalescing, and delegation capabilities to enhance client performance for data sharing applications on high-bandwidth networks.

 NFSv4.1 servers and clients provide even more functionality such as wide striping of data to enhance performance.
-NFSv4.2 and beyond promise further enhancements to the standard that increase its applicability to today's application requirements.
-It is due to be ratified in August 2012, and we can expect to see server and client implementations that provide NFSv4.2 features soon after this; in some cases, the features are already being shipped now as vendor specific enhancements.
+NFSv4.2 and beyond give further enhancements to the standard that increase its applicability to today's application requirements.
+It is due to be ratified in late 2015, and there are already server and client implementations that provide NFSv4.2 features being shipped now.

-With careful planning, migration to NFSv4.
-I and NFSv4.2 from prior versions can be accomplished without modification to applications or the supporting operational infrastructure, for a wide range of applications; home directories, HPC storage servers, backup jobs and so on.
+With careful planning, migration to NFSv4.1 and NFSv4.2 from prior versions can be accomplished without modification to applications or the supporting operational infrastructure, for a wide range of applications; home directories, HPC storage servers, backup jobs and so on.